floe/software-engineering/README.md

 * Testing & CI
 * Open Source Software

 The course is usually accompanied by an exercise class every two weeks.
-As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release
+As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release.
-.

 ## git and ODT